Air Algérie Flight 6289: Flight recorders analysis

-The contained engine failure should not have caused the aircraft to crash as it would not have resulted in control difficulty.
-With a contained engine failure on only one engine, the crew should have been able to return to the airport safely.
-A further confirmation was needed from the flight recorders to understand the situation on board that might have explained the exact cause of the crash.

 The flight recorders were retrieved from the wreckage on the same day of the accident.
 The CVR showed few signs of damage, while the FDR was exposed to fire.
 Both recorders' memory cards were in good condition, allowing a direct readout.
 On 13 March, the readout was performed by BEA.
 Due to the old age of the FDR, there were only six recorded parameters: time, pressure altitude, speed, magnetic heading, vertical acceleration, and send/receive VHF communication.

 According to the recorders, during the preparation for the flight, First Officer Yousfi had conducted the pre-departure checklist by herself as Captain Benaouicha was running late.
 He eventually arrived when Yousfi was about to give the pre-flight briefing to the crew members.
 During the taxiing, the captain could be heard conversing with the chief attendant, who was also in the cockpit, rather than paying attention to the flight operation.
 There was no discussion on the possible anomaly that might have occurred in-flight, as per the approved Air Algérie procedure.

 As the aircraft reached its rotation speed, Captain Benaouicha called for rotation (lift the nose wheel off the ground during takeoff).
 First Officer Yousfi then asked for gear retraction.
 A second later, a loud thump was heard, indicating the start of the left engine failure.
 Startled, the first officer immediately exclaimed the basmala several times, later asking "What's going on?"
 The captain immediately took over the control and asked Yousfi to let go of the controls.
-She stated that she had let go and later offered to retract the gear, to which the captain made no response.
+She stated that she had let go and later correctly offered to retract the gear in line with procedures to reduce drag, to which the captain made no response.

 First Officer Yousfi immediately reported that Flight 6289 was experiencing a small problem.
 The aircraft then climbed to a maximum altitude of 398 ft with a speed of 134 knots.
 The altitude and the speed then dropped and the stick shaker was activated for one second, warning the crew of an impending stall.
 The speed continued to drop and the aircraft finally entered a full stall.
-Captain Benaouicha, somehow still unconvinced, repeatedly asked Yousfi to let go of the yoke.
+According to engine data it is most likely that Captain Benaouicha reduced power on the working engine after taking control and First Officer Yousfi repeatedly attempted to restore power to it by advancing the thrust lever but each time he pulled it back and instructed her to stop using it, despite her actions being correct.
 She kept insisting that she had let go.
 This conflict continued until the end of the recording.
 At 335 ft, both recordings abruptly stopped.
 The last recorded voice was the "Don't sink" alarm from the aircraft's GPWS.
 The speed was at 126 knots and the landing gear was still in extended position.